justbuchanan/eezybotarm-mk2-software/readme.md

 This project contains two main programs:

-* An arduino program that listens for commands over the serial connection and moves the servos.
-See the code in the arduino/ directory and instructions in the makefile.
+* An [arduino](https://www.arduino.cc/) program that listens for commands over the serial connection and controls servo movement.
+See the code in the `arduino` directory and instructions in the makefile for details.
 You will need to compile this program and flash it to your eezybotarm's arduino.
-* A qt-based gui application that sends commands to the arm over a serial (usb) connection.
+* A gui application built with Qt that sends commands to the arm over a serial (usb) connection.

 ## Install dependencies